CJ770411/COURSEWORK_LIFE4138_2526/Coursework/README.md

 ## Part 1

-10 questions to be answered in both R and Python - these questions provided as jupyter notebooks: R_Coursework_Questions.ipynb and Python_Coursework_Questions.ipynb
+10 questions to be answered in both R and Python - these questions provided as jupyter notebooks: R_Coursework_Questions.ipynb and Python_Coursework_Questions.ipynb.
+You must fill out and run the notebooks in the cells provided and save your completed notebooks.

 ## Part 2